 The remarkable assemblage of major preceramic centers in the Norte Chico region, all with monumental and ceremonial architecture, presents an unparalleled opportunity for archaeological research.
 The area offers the possibility of opening a window into the prehistoric beginnings of the earliest complex society to emerge in South America.

-- Radiocarbon Dates 2003 - These are the PANC dates from the Fortaleza and Pativilca valleys as they appeared in the supplimentary information for the article published in Nature 432:7020.
+- Radiocarbon Dates 2003 - These are the PANC dates from the Fortaleza and Pativilca valleys as they appeared in the supplementary information for the article published in Nature 432:7020.

 - Radiocarbon Dates - Comprehensive list of Radiocarbon dates from sites excavated in the Pativilca and Fortaleza valleys in 2002, 2003 and 2004